SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Kiromic BioPharma, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of October 4, 2022 - (NASDAQ: KRBP)

-NEW YORK, Aug.
-24, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Kiromic BioPharma, Inc..
+NEW YORK, Aug 31, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Kiromic BioPharma, Inc.

 Shareholders who purchased shares of KRBP during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.